 Seville's bitter oranges usually end up in marmalade, but they can also be turned into this syrupy preserve.
 The method here comes from the convent of San Leandro, famous for its secret recipe for candied yolks.
 The nuns make it in small quantities using oranges from the trees in their patios to give to friends and family.
 It is also made at Santa Paula, where the zest is left on.
 I have quoted the method exactly as given in María Luisa Fraga Ibarne's book Guía de dulces de los conventos sevillanos de clausura, but added in suggested weights for the ingredients.

-Servings: Makes about eight 12 oz
+Servings: approximately eight 12 oz